djhoese/git-novice-custom/_episodes/09-github.md

 ~~~
 {: .output}

-Finally, there is an very handy Git command called `clone`
+Finally, there is a very handy Git command called `clone`

 This command will perform all of the steps above in one line:

   1. make a new directory with the repository's name
   2. initialize an empty repository
-  3. add the GitHub repository as a remote called `origin`
+  3. add the GitLab repository as a remote called `origin`
   4. pull down the changes of the `master` branch into our new repository